Introduction

 The following aspects were taken into account/included in the hazard analysis.

-• Change in product, process, area and ;
+• Change in product, process, production area and personnel;

 • Change in man, machine, method, measurement, environment and material;